Hatua/butter-stream-server/README.md

-popcorn-streamer
+butter-streamer
 ================

-The streaming library used by Popcorn Time to stream different media sources
+The streaming library used by Butter Project to stream different media sources